Santa Sangre: Writing

 Roberto Leoni stated that an episode with a patient in the psychiatric hospital was probably the origin of Santa Sangre because over time he conceived "a story in which even the worst demon actually can't forget he is an angel."
-In fact, Fenix the character that Leoni created together with Jodorowsky is a serial killer, but "…every time he kills you feel sorry for him, that is you are sorry more for him than for the victim."
+In fact, Fénix, the character that Leoni created together with Jodorowsky, is a serial killer, but "…every time he kills you feel sorry for him; that is, you are sorry more for him than for the victim."

 Release

 Though a Mexican and Italian co-production, Santa Sangre is in English.

 In the United States, it was primarily rated NC-17 for "several scenes of extremely explicit violence".
 An edited version was released with an R rating for "bizarre, graphic violence and sensuality, and for drug content".
 Regardless, Santa Sangre did not receive a wide release in the U.S., only screening at a few theaters familiar with Jodorowsky's previous work.

 In 2004 Anchor Bay released a DVD in the UK.
 On 25 January 2011, Severin Films gave the film a release on both DVD and Blu-ray with more than "five hours of exclusive extras".
-On Halloween 2019, Morbido Fest, a Mexico City-based festival, held a celebratory 30th anniversary screening of Santa Sangre remastered in 4K by Severin Films from a scan of the original camera negative.
+On Halloween 2019, Mórbido Fest held a celebratory 30th anniversary screening of Santa Sangre remastered in 4K by Severin Films from a scan of the original camera negative.
 In Italy, from 25 to 27 November 2019, the Videa film society celebrated the 30th anniversary by screening the 4K restored version at select theatres.

 Reception

 Critical response

 The film generally was critically well received, eventually being ranked 476th on Empire's 2008 list of the 500 greatest movies of all time.

 A reviewer from the British Film 4 describing the film as "one of Jodorowsky's finest films" which "resonates with all the disturbing power of a clammy nightmare filtered through the hallucinatory lens of 1960s psychedelia."

 Roger Ebert said that he believed it carried the moral message of genuinely opposing evil, rather than celebrating it like most contemporary horror films.
 Ebert described it as "a horror film, one of the greatest, and after waiting patiently through countless Dead Teenager Movies, I am reminded by Alejandro Jodorowsky that true psychic horror is possible on the screen – horror, poetry, surrealism, psychological pain, and wicked humor, all at once."

-As of September 2024, the film had an 86% rating on review aggregator website Rotten Tomatoes based on 43 reviews, with a weighted average of 7.4/10.
+As of September 2024, the film had an 89% rating on review aggregator website Rotten Tomatoes based on 44 reviews, with a weighted average of 7.4/10.
 The site's consensus stated: "Those unfamiliar with Alejandro Jodorowsky's style may find it overwhelming, but Santa Sangre is a provocative psychedelic journey featuring the director's signature touches of violence, vulgarity, and an oddly personal moral center."